The Ancient Art of Acupuncture

 Where can I find veterinary acupuncture?

 To become an accredited veterinary acupuncturist, an individual must be a licensed veterinarian who has completed advanced training in the field of traditional Chinese veterinary medicine and, specifically, acupuncture techniques.
 Your vet can provide you with the best resources to find a veterinary acupuncturist.
+You can also visit the College of Integrative Veterinary Therapies (CIVT) website or the American Holistic Veterinary Medical Association (AHVMA) website for more information.

 What happens during an acupuncture session and how will my pet react?